 If you receive a notice that you've been overpaid and you don't believe you were actually overpaid, or you disagree with the amount of overpayment, you can file an appeal.
 In your appeal, you must explain why you believe you haven't been overpaid or why the amount of overpayment is wrong.

 You must file your request for reconsideration within 60 days of receiving your original overpayment notice.
-If you miss the 60-day deadline, you must have a good reason and be able to explain it to Social Security.
+If you miss the 60-day deadline, you must have a good reason and you must be able to explain it to Social Security.

-If you file an appeal or waiver, Social Security will delay taking money out of your monthly Social Security benefits or trying to collect the money for repayment until the agency decides whether the appeal or waiver will be granted.
+If you file an appeal or request for waiver, Social Security will delay taking money out of your monthly Social Security benefits or trying to collect the money for repayment until the agency decides whether the appeal or waiver will be granted.

 If you don't repay the overpayment, Social Security can take several steps to recover the disability overpayment under the law.
 Some of the actions Social Security can take include: